-Jean Royle was born near Sheffield, England in 1915.
+Jean Royle was born on the outskirts of Sheffield, England in 1915.
 She was the daughter of the landscape painter Stanley Royle RCA, RBA, ARWA, who was cousin to the artist Herbert Royle.

-Jean studied painting and general art and design for two years at Sheffield College of Art and for a further two years at the Nova Scotia College of Art in Halifax, Canada.
-She returned to Britain in 1934, and after a years’ sojurn in London studying painting independantly she returned to Sheffield where she met her future husband Stanley Copleston, a committed pacifist.
+Jean studied painting and general art and design from the age of 15 for two years at Sheffield College of Art, and for a further two years at the Nova Scotia College of Art in Halifax, Canada where she was a student in her father’s painting classes.
+She returned to Britain in 1934 and spent a year in London studying painting independently.
+At this time she unofficially joined students for life drawing classes at the RCA.
+In 1935 she returned to Sheffield where she met her future husband Stanley Copleston, a committed pacifist.
 He introduced her to The Sheffield Settlement which was then under the direction of its charismatic founder and fellow pacifist Arnold Freeman.
 He gave Jean responsibility for the scenery design of The Little Theatre.
 She was always a great walker and the Settlement Rambling Club afforded the opportunity of walks in the Peak District with other like minded people.
 Two canvasses from this early period represent her affinity with the landscape of the Derbyshire moors.

 It was on one such walk that she and her fellow ramblers first heard that war had been declared between Britain and Germany on September 1st 1939.
 Peggy Freeman, the daughter-in-law of Arnold Freeman, recounts the experience in her letter.

-Her early married life was spent surviving an itinerant lifestyle in south east England and East Anglia in small ‘tied’ cottages – hence no security – on little finace and with no electricity or ‘mod cons’.
-It was a harsh, nomadic life and opportunities to paint were scarce but despite these obstacles Jean produced a series of paintings whilst living in Suffolk.
+Her early married life was spent surviving an itinerant, impoverished lifestyle in south east England and East Anglia in small ‘tied’ cottages with no security of tenure, no electricity or ‘mod cons’ and water had to be carried from the village pump or nearby river.
+It was a harsh, nomadic life and with three small children opportunities to paint were scarce, but despite these obstacles Jean produced a series of paintings whilst living in Suffolk.
 In these early canvasses she captures the essence of the English landscape in the high rolling clouds and twilit harvest fields.
 It is always the un-peopled countryside that interests her.

 By the middle of that decade, her children having grown up and left home, Jean was afforded more opportunity to pursue her art.
 She began to make drawings of trees, a subject for which she had great affection, and throughout the rest of her life she continued to develop these structural and analytical studies.
 In 1971, when her husband retired, she moved to live in the more suburban outskirts of Nottingham.
 This was not an environment that she felt at one with but even here she found unexpectedly intriguing subjects by way of the River Leen at Bulwell with its industrial background and the curious half built houses on a developing housing estate.
 See Jean Royle’s sketchbook to view these images.